ArnSch/HGE-take-home-test/README.md

 \* the data is fake, and semi-random.
 You may see some odd patterns.

 ### Your Goal
-**Your goal is to make the life of all involved better.** This can mean writing scripts to deal with the data as it exists, or building better tools for the input, management, and display of future data.
+**Your goal is to make the life of all involved better.** This can mean writing scripts to accomplish some or all of the tasks listed below with the data as it exists, or building better tools for the input, management, and display of future data.

 ### Data (and Tools) Description
 The school uses **a CRM** (*Customer Relationship Management*) product to manage its relationship and communications with parents of enrolled students, and an **ERP** (*Enterprise Resource Planning*) tool to manage its teachers (including pay, assigned classes, and schedules).